tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ## News

+15.12.2025 - Parallel clustering 1.0 (Unstable) - Release of the new tile-based clustering algorithm.
+The release includes also GPU-side attribute computation including cluster energy, energy histograms and aggregation into frames as well as energy-based filtering.

 29.7.2025 - Latest windows build was deployed to the website and example cmake script was updated.

 29.7.2025 - Benchmarks confirm that tile-based algorithm outperforms the current one by better utilizing the GPU compute power.
 To store small tiles, low-latency memory was used which enabled further optimizations.
 Regarding the actual peformance on RTX 4070 Ti Super, it was around 30% for smallest clusters up to more than 100% increase for large ion clusters.
-Release is planned by the end of summer.
+Release is planned by the end of the year.

 4.4.2025 - New CUDA-based parallel clustering algorithm with possibly significantly lower memory usage was designed, implementation is expected during May/2025.
 This parallel algorithm could enable much higher degree of parallelization but it is best to wait for the implementation and the subsequent benchmarks.